Are You Feeling Tired All The Time? Here are 10 Reasons Why

 4) You're not getting enough fat

-It's essential to get enough fat in your diet.
-It's a significant player in producing healthy hormones, cell signaling, and brain function.
 Plus, it keeps you feeling full for extended periods because fat takes longer to digest than other macronutrients.
 Ensure that at least one-third of your plate is filled with good fat (avocado, olive oil, nuts) every meal.

 5) You're not getting enough vitamins and minerals

 One of the reasons you might always feel tired is that you need to get more vitamins and minerals.
-If this sounds like you, add more fruits, vegetables, and leafy greens to your diet.
-Or, if your body can't process these things efficiently, take supplements.
-For example, fish oil helps with energy production, and vitamin D regulates hormone levels.
+Add more fruits, vegetables, and leafy greens to your diet if this sounds like you.

-Other common deficiencies in people who are feeling constantly fatigued include iron (since blood cells need it to carry oxygen), B12 (which helps with muscle movement), and folic acid (which helps form new cells).
+Other common deficiencies in people who are constantly feeling fatigued include iron (since blood cells need it to carry oxygen), B12 (which helps with muscle movement), and folic acid (which helps form new cells).

 6) You're not getting enough sleep

-It's vital to ensure your bedroom is dark, quiet, and comfortable to sleep better.
-It's also essential to ensure you're not using electronics or looking at bright screens for a few hours before bedtime.
 These things can disrupt your natural body clock and keep you awake for extended periods.
 If this doesn't fix the issue, it might be worth seeing your doctor, as other underlying health issues need to be addressed.

 7) You are eating yourself tired